AlexRRR/docker-for-non-techies/README.md

 The Restaurants aim for Michelin stars, and to achieve that every single part of the dish must be perfect, not only that but it is improved upon **constantly**, in the case of the Lasagne, trying out new kinds of minced meat, new types of butter, wine from different regions, etc.

 Up until now traditionally Recipes had been treated as a whole, you take all the ingredients, cook it and taste it at the end.
 This made tracking undesired flavours *very difficult*, and also when new cooks arrive at the Chefs Kitchen it takes them much longer to fully understand, master and improve the recipe.
+This big recipes were called *Monolythic Recipes*.

 So the Chef decided to break down the recipes into smaller, possibly reusable elements, in the case of the Lasagne:
 - Ragu Bolognese
 - Lasagna al Forno
 - Besciamella

 Improvements can be done to one specific part of the recipe, tracking problems is much simpler as they taste each component and new cooks can master the recipe faster.
+We call this reciped *Micro Recipes*

 ### Disaster strikes